TheCyberVault/CIA-Triad/README.md

 # CIA Triad in Cybersecurity

-Welcome to our repository dedicated to exploring the CIA (Confidentiality, Integrity, Availability) Triad, the cornerstone of cybersecurity principles.
-This project aims to educate, provide resources, and foster a community around the importance of safeguarding information in the digital age.

 ## What is the CIA Triad?

 The CIA Triad is a widely respected model in the field of information security, guiding policies and procedures to protect data from unauthorized access and use.
 The triad consists of three fundamental principles: